8 Seed Companies With More Than Great Packaging

 Currently, GMO seed is only sold to farmers and not available to home gardeners.
 However, you may want to support seed companies that have signed the Safe Seed Pledge to ensure the company you are supporting does not buy, sell or trade GMOs.

-*I receive a small commission for seeds purchased for All Good Things Organic Seeds when you buy them through my Amazon link.
-However, I would recommend them regardless because they are an awesome company.
+*I receive a small commission for seeds purchased for All Good Things Organic Seeds when you buy them through my Amazon link, as well as High Mowing Seeds purchased through Gardener’s Supply Company.
+However, I would recommend them regardless because they are awesome companies.
 I do not receive any form of compensation from any of the other companies listed below.

 1. Baker Creek Heirloom Seeds (Mansfield, MO)